iterative/dvc.org/content/docs/command-reference/checkout.md

 > `cache.slow_link_warning` config option to `false` with `dvc config cache`.

 This command will fail to checkout files that are missing from the cache.
 In such a case, `dvc checkout` prints a warning message.
-It also displays a list of changes made by the `checkout`.
+It also lists the partial progress made by the checkout.

 There are two methods to restore a file missing from the cache, depending on the situation.
 In some cases a pipeline must be reproduced (using `dvc repro`) to